 Before you begin the verb tense lessons, it is extremely important to understand that NOT all English verbs are the same.
+There are 3 types of verbs.
 English verbs are divided into three groups: Normal Verbs, Non-Continuous Verbs, and Mixed Verbs.

 Most verbs are “Normal Verbs.”
 These verbs are usually physical actions which you can see somebody doing.
 These verbs can be used in all tenses.

 to run, to walk, to eat, to fly, to go, to say, to touch, etc.

 The second group, called “Non-Continuous Verbs,” is smaller.
 These verbs are usually things you cannot see somebody doing.
 These verbs are rarely used in continuous tenses.
 They include:

 to be, to want, to cost, to seem, to need, to care, to contain, to owe, to exist…